farrell0/MongoDB-Developers-Notebook/2016/README.md

 2016 October - -

+>Customer:
 >I am new to MongoDB, and am wondering what tools you offer for developers.
 Specfically,
 >I am used to using a graphical tool for query plans, SQL style DML execution, data
 >dictionary exploration (How do you deal with a jagged row table store ?), etcetera.
 >What can you tell me ?
 >
+>Daniel:
 >In this article we install, configure and use mongoDB Compass.
 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_10_Compass.pdf)

 2016 September - -

+>Customer:
 >It looks as though the new version 3.4 release of MongoDB has a number of cool business
 >intelligence related features.
 What can you tell me ?
+>
+>Daniel:
+>In this document we create 30+ demonstration programs that use the new features of mongoDB
+>release 3.4 database server.
 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_09_34Features.pdf)
 >